wedgehov/gitops/README.md

 ## Core Concepts

-This repository is built on three key patterns: the **App of Apps Pattern**, the **One-Chart-Per-App Pattern**, and the **Rendered Manifests Pattern**.
+This repository is built on three key patterns: the **ApplicationSet Pattern**, the **One-Chart-Per-App Pattern**, and the **Rendered Manifests Pattern**.

-### App of Apps Pattern
+### ApplicationSet Pattern

-Instead of manually applying the manifests for every application, we use a single "root" application (`bootstrap/root-app.yaml`) to manage all other "child" applications.
+Instead of manually managing individual Argo CD `Application` resources, we use a single `ApplicationSet` resource (`bootstrap/root-app.yaml`) to generate them.
+This is a more powerful and declarative version of the "App of Apps" pattern.

-1. A minimal Argo CD is installed on the cluster.
+1. The `just bootstrap` command installs Argo CD on the cluster.
-2. The `root-app.yaml` is manually applied **once**.
+2. The `root-app.yaml` `ApplicationSet` is then manually applied **once**.
-3. This `root` application watches the `apps/` directory in this repository.
+3. This `ApplicationSet` uses a `list` generator to explicitly define all the applications that should exist in the cluster.
-4. For every application manifest it finds (e.g., `apps/user/todo-app.yaml`), it automatically creates the corresponding Argo CD `Application` in the cluster.
+4. For every element in the list, it uses a `template` to generate a standard Argo CD `Application` resource.

-This means that to add or remove an application from the cluster, you simply add or remove its manifest from the `apps/` directory and push to Git.
+This means that to add or remove an application from the cluster, you simply add or remove an entry from the `elements` list in `bootstrap/root-app.yaml` and push to Git.
 Argo CD handles the rest.

 ### One-Chart-Per-App vs. Monolithic Chart